 Basic earnings per common share amounts are based on the weighted average number of common shares outstanding, excluding outstanding non-vested restricted stock.
 Diluted earnings per common share include dilutive common stock equivalents determined by the treasury stock method.
-For the years ended December 31, 2022, 2021 and 2020, there were 19,837, 10,845 and 2,990 weighted average non-vested shares of restricted stock, respectively, included in the denominator for the calculation of diluted earnings per share.
+For the years ended December 31, 2023, 2022 and 2021, there were 23,821, 19,837 and 10,845 weighted average non-vested shares of restricted stock, respectively, included in the denominator for the calculation of diluted earnings per share.

-In each of the years ended December 31, 2021 and 2020, 65,000 shares were excluded from the calculation of diluted earnings per share because such shares were anti-dilutive.
+In the years ended December 31, 2023 and 2021, 34,045 and 65,000 shares, respectively, were excluded from the calculation of diluted earnings per share because such shares were anti-dilutive.
 No such shares were excluded from the calculation of diluted earnings per share for the year ended December 31, 2022.

-Notes to Consolidated Financial Statements - (Continued) December 31, 2022, 2021 and 2020
+Notes to Consolidated Financial Statements - (Continued) December 31, 2023, 2022 and 2021